tomohisa/dcb-events.github.io/docs/advanced/composing-projections.md

 ```
 <codapi-snippet engine="browser" sandbox="javascript" depends-on="example1"></codapi-snippet>

-## Query only relevant events
+## Query only relevant Events

-In the above example, the reducer iterates over all events even though it only changes the state for `CourseDefined` events...
+In the above example, the reducer iterates over all Events even though it only changes the state for `CourseDefined` Events...
 This is not an issue for this simple example.
-But in reality, those events are not stored in memory, and there can be many of them.
+But in reality, those Events are not stored in memory, and there can be many of them.
 So obviously, they should be filtered _before_ they are read from the Event Store.

-### Filter events by type
+### Filter Events by Type

-The Event Type is the main criteria for filtering events before reading them from an Event Store.
+The Event Type is the main criteria for filtering Events before reading them from an Event Store.

-Events of the same type are typically handled using the same code and business rules.
-For this reason, it feels natural to partition the function that processes the state into a more declarative format, where business rules are defined based on the types of events they handle.
+Events of the same Type are typically handled using the same code and business rules.
+For this reason, it feels natural to partition the function that processes the state into a more declarative format, where business rules are defined based on the Types of Events they handle.

-By defining the event handlers more declaratively, the handled event types can be determined from the projection definition itself:
+By defining the Event handlers more declaratively, the handled Event Types can be determined from the projection definition itself:

 ```js
 const projection = {